rocheseb/lft_app/README.md

 - To run the app, navigate to the linefit/lft145/ directory in your terminal and use the command

-	bokeh serve --show lft_app --args light
+	bokeh serve --show lft_app

 The --show option will pop up the browser.

-By default the spectrum itself will be plotted in the browser and also saved in the data dictionary.
-This can lead to very large files and more loading time.
+By default the spectrum itself will not be plotted in the browser and also not saved in the data dictionary as it can lead to very large files and more loading time.

-The --args light option will not display or save the whole spectrum.
+The --args spec option will display and save the whole spectrum.

 While the server is running, the app will be available in the browser at localhost:5006/lft_app